-Aaron Smith wrote this story for a Good Works WALK focused on food-related issues for people in poverty.
+Aaron Smith, one of our former staff, wrote this story for a Good Works WALK focused on food-related issues for people in poverty.
 While the story is fictional, it is based on true living situations of families struggling with poverty in rural Appalachia.

 Tammy is nine years old and in the fourth grade.
 She lives with her grandmother, who other adults call Ruth, but Tammy has always known her as just “Grandma.”
 Tammy’s five-year-old brother George calls her “Granma,” without the “D” sound, and her two-year-old sister Abby usually just grunts to get her grandmother’s attention.
 They’re working on that.

 Tammy remembers a time before coming to live with Grandma, a time when there was not always enough food, not even instant mashed potatoes.
 However, she hasn’t gone hungry since she moved in.
 In fact, she has actually gained some weight.
 She hasn’t quite figured it out yet, but she’s certainly glad to have food to eat.
 It’s easier to study and learn when you’re not hungry all the time, even if you’re afraid that someone will call you fat.

 Grandma doesn’t like to talk very much about money, but Tammy has figured out that they don’t have very much.
 She knows that if she wants something that other kids have, there’s a good chance her grandma will say, “No, Tammy, we can’t afford that.”
 That’s the end of the conversation.
 If Grandma can’t afford it, it doesn’t matter how much Tammy wants it.
 It doesn’t even matter how much Grandma wants it.
 Money is the power to have what you want, and Tammy’s family doesn’t have much of it.

 Each day, Tammy experiences poverty – not through her wallet, but through her dinner plate.